Skip to main content

 for item in items:

-result = process_item(item)
+result = await process_item(item)

 Good: Using agent when context matters